 “Our Direct Geo-Positioning Metric Sensor technology provides a major leap in capability to the warfighter with direct, real-time targeting and fire control of coordinate-seeking weapons,” said Andy Bonnot, director of Surveillance and Targeting Systems in Raytheon’s Space and Airborne Systems business.

-In October 2013,and Aeronautical Systems collaborated to complete development and fly the High Definition and Target Location Accuracy sensor, the industry’s first demonstration of a sensor that meets Department of Defense/National Geospatial-Intelligence Agency (NGA) requirements for target location and error knowledge.
+In October 2013, Raytheon and General Atomics Aeronautical Systems collaborated to complete development and fly the CSP High Definition and Target Location Accuracy sensor, the industry’s first demonstration of a sensor that meets Department of Defense/National Geospatial-Intelligence Agency (NGA) requirements for target location and error knowledge.

 Previously, target coordinates and imagery from an airborne tactical sensor had to undergo a remote and time-consuming image registration process ([ismember]mensuration[/ismember]) to meet Department of Defense/National Geospatial-Intelligence (NGA) Agency coordinate-seeking weapons delivery requirements for real-time targeting.
-Now, target coordinates can be transferred directly in real time from thesensor to the weapon, significantly reducing the delivery timeline while increasing accuracy.
+Now, target coordinates can be transferred directly in real time from the CSP sensor to the weapon, significantly reducing the delivery timeline while increasing accuracy.